Mike Got Spiked

-Mike Got Spiked are an Irish rock band, from Dublin, Ireland, formed in 2002 by Conall McMahon (guitar/Backing vocals), Gavin McGuire (vocals), David E. Lodge (drums/backing vocalist) and Jonathan Myles (bass). mike got spiked disbanded amicably in December 2012.
+mike got spiked are an Irish cult rock band, from Dublin, Ireland, formed in 2002 and disbanded in December 2012.
+The band gained multiple chart successes in Ireland and have toured extensively worldwide to date, sharing the stage with some of the biggest rock bands in the world.
+With their reformation in 2023, current members include Conall McMahon (guitar/backing vocals), Gavin McGuire (vocals), David E. Lodge (drums/backing vocalist) and Barry Monahan (bass).